Top 10 Must-Visit Places in Hanoi for First-Time Travelers

 before 8 AM to see locals doing tai chi or playing shuttlecock.

-narrow streets is the city’s cultural and commercial hub.
-Each street is named
+streets is the city’s cultural and commercial hub.
+Each street is named after a

 Don’t Miss: Bún Chả,